You are here

 Sleep Information and Resources

-Research suggests that getting at least 7-8 hours of sleep is critically important to our health and wellbeing.
+The National Sleep Foundation recommends 7-9 hours of sleep each night.
+Scientific studies demonstrate just how important that amount of sleep is for health and wellbeing, including academic performance.
 So what happens when we sleep?
-Scientists are still working to elucidate all of the complexities of sleep, but research does suggest the following:
+Scientists are still working to elucidate all of the complexities of sleep, but research does suggest the following health factors are impacted by sleep:

 1. Hormone regulation, including the regulation of hormones involved in the stress response, appetite and growth.

-2. Tissue repair and recovery of body systems (including the immune system).
+2. Tissue repair and recovery of body systems (including the immune system and the cardiovascular system).

-Considering these important activities are occurring during sleep, it will come as no surprise that consistently getting inadequate sleep is linked to health and wellbeing impacts such as weight gain, diabetes, cardiovascular disease, depression, dementia and Alzheimer's, reduced immune function, reduced productivity, and more.
+Considering these important factors (and more!) are impacted by sleep, it will come as no surprise that consistently getting inadequate sleep is linked to weight gain, diabetes, cardiovascular disease, depression, dementia and Alzheimer's, reduced immune function, reduced productivity, and more.
 As tempting as it may be to stay up and cram for a test and do some late night homework, be sure to prioritize sleep!
 Try the ten sleep tips provided above, or check out the excellent resources for sleep information below.

 Highly Recommended!!
 MPR Story: A neuroscientist explains the power of sleep (audio, 55 minutes)